Here's How Republicans Are Boosting Kanye West's Presidential Campaign

 ABC reported that of Colorado's nine electors for West, four are current or former GOP operatives, including a former Colorado Republican political director.

-Vice News reported that Rachel George, a GOP strategist who runs her own communications firm and previously worked for Republican Sen. Cory Gardner when he was in the House, sent an email to contacts asking them to sign up to support West.
+Vice News reported that Rachel George, a GOP strategist who runs her own communications firm and had worked for Republican Sen. Cory Gardner when he was in the House, sent an email to contacts asking them to sign up to support West.

 In an email obtained by Vice, George writes: "I have the most random favor to ask of you ever ... would you help me get Kanye West on the ballot in Colorado?
 No, I am not joking, and I realize this is hilarious."

-Barry Burden, director of the Elections Research Center at the University of Wisconsin-Madison, says that while it's not unusual for a political party or party activists to try to keep a candidate off a ballot, the reverse is 'bizarre and unusual.'
+Barry Burden, director of the Elections Research Center at the University of Wisconsin-Madison, says that while it's not unusual for a political party or party activists to try to keep a candidate off a ballot, the reverse is "bizarre and unusual."

 "We've never really seen [that] before," Burden says.